-Look, we wouldn’t want to oversell it or anything, but the Tongariro Alpine Crossing is considered to be one of the ten best one-day walks in the world.
+Look, we wouldn’t want to oversell it or anything, but the Tongariro Alpine Crossing is considered to be one of the ten best one-day hikes in the world.
 Uh-huh.
 Quite a claim.

 Ask anyone who’s done it – and that’s a few hundred thousand by now – and they’ll tell you it’s one of the best things they’ve done ever.